 It’s crucial to know the signs to differentiate barbering from other causes of hair loss in guinea pigs.
 Some of the barbering signs are hair loss in patches, bite marks, and skin inflammation below the fur.

-Before you conclude that your guinea pig lost hair because of barbering, carry out tests to determine if it has any underlying conditions.
+Before you conclude that your guinea pig lost hair because of barbering, conduct tests to determine if it has any underlying conditions.
 The veterinarian will examine the guinea pig’s dietary history, metabolism issues, or if it has any deficiencies.

 If the veterinarian concludes that the hair loss is due to barbering, you may have to separate the male adults and provide them with quality hay.